-Gujarat HC stays several sections of anti-conversion law against interfaith marriage
+Gujarat HC stays several sections against interfaith marriage in anti-conversion law

-In April, the Gujarat government had revised definition of ‘prohibition of forcible conversion’.
+In April, the Gujarat government had revised the definition of ‘prohibition of forcible conversion’.

 The Gujarat High Court on Thursday put a stay on several sections of the amended law against forced religious conversion through marriage, The Indian Express reported.
-The sections put on hold include the one that termed interfaith marriage as a reason of forceful conversion.
+The sections put on hold include the one that defined interfaith marriage as a reason for forceful conversion.

 The Gujarat Assembly had in April passed the Gujarat Freedom of Religion (Amendment) Bill, 2021, to stop the “emerging trend in which women are lured to marriage for the purpose of religious conversion”.
 The law provides for a punishment of three to 10 years in jail and a fine of up to Rs 5 lakh.